ssocean/ScImpactPredict/README.md

 ## Compare with Previos Methods
 With a few adjustments based on your specific needs, it should work fine.
 Since these models train very quickly (less than few minutes on a single RTX 3080), we won’t be providing the trained models.

-### We are pretty confident in our methodology and experiments, and you should be able to achieve any of the performance reported in our paper.
+### We are pretty confident in our methodology and experiments, and you should be able to achieve any of the performance reported in our paper within acceptable margin.